 If you are considering starting a nonprofit, we highly recommend you begin with our Principles & Practices for Nonprofit Excellence in Connecticut.

-Take advantage of the largest nonprofit Job Board and Career Center in the State of Connecticut.
-In addition to a list of featured jobs below, additional resources are available in the Career Center, assisting employers and HR departments in their search for the best candidates and offering job seekers guidance in their job search.
+Take advantage of the largest nonprofit Job Board in Connecticut.
+In addition to a list of featured jobs below, additional resources are available in the Job Board, assisting employers and HR departments in their search for the best candidates and offering job seekers guidance in their job search.

 We’ve assembled helpful resources for you that will aid in bolstering your development program, whether you’re just beginning or trying to expand your existing approach.